colemanw/webform_civicrm/README.txt

 This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases or activities.
 Note that not every type of widget exists in the webform module, or behaves exactly the same as its CiviCRM counterpart, for example a "datetime" field from Civi becomes a simple "date" (no time) in Webform, the "advanced multiselect" becomes a simple "multiselect," "rich text area" becomes a plain text area, etc. But there are some good add-on modules to improve this situation, i.e. "chosen," "webform_autocomplete," and "webform_html_textarea."

 Files are not yet supported due to their complexity.
-Contributions make this happen are welcomed.
+Contributions to make this happen would be welcomed.

 EVENT REGISTRATION